HugoMatilla/Effective-JAVA-Summary/README.md

 Providing a good _toString_ implementation makes your class much more pleasant to read.

-When practival, the _toString_ method return all of the  interesting information contained in the object.
+When practical, the _toString_ method return all of the  interesting information contained in the object.

 It is possible to specify the format of return value in the documentation.